 This display is available, from the context menu, to all Users.
 An Organization Administrator, Delegate, and Individual Account holder can make changes, which apply to all Accounts in an Organization, or to your Individual Account.
-The interface allows you to update/ install the software, enable optional components, modify Organization settings, or Convert your Individual Account to an Organization.
+The interface allows you to:

-You can also Transfer Administrator authority to another Account in an Organization.
+- Transfer Organization Administrator control to another Account in the Organization

 Updating and Installing

 On the right side of the display, you will see two buttons that allow you to manually launch an update or installation of the :Foundation Client or :Email Outlook Add-In.
 This is independent from the Automatic Update procedure executed each time you Login to your Account.
 Refer to the articles, Updating the :Foundation Client and, 1st Time Use for associated details.